 In the example above, this means packets expiring downstream of node B would need to travel to F or G before returning to the source.
 This explains the high delay measured in link A-B: it’s the difference between the delay of a packet that reached A and returned immediately and a packet that reached B, did a u-turn through F (or G) and returned to the source.
 This also explains why the other links in the MPLS tunnel have pretty small delays – because they all correspond to the same u-turn path, so the delta of delays between consecutive paths are relatively small.

 We verified this behaviour when we were analyzing some customer data and were having a hard time correlating geographical locations to latencies between hops.
 Without having the MPLS route information in each link it would have been almost impossible to verify some of the values of latency observed.
-Visualize MPLS routes in your corporate network or WAN with a free version of ThousandEyes.
+Visualize MPLS routes in your corporate network or WAN with a free trial of ThousandEyes.